microsoft/live-share/CONTRIBUTING.md

 > Tip: You may be able to save yourself some time by using this [query](https://aka.ms/vsls-feature-requests) to see if your request already exists.
 If you find it, 👍 (upvote) it.

-Raise an issue in [this repository](https://github.com/Microsoft/live-share/issues) and please include the following in the description:
+[Click here to draft a new issue](http://aka.ms/vsls-new-issue) and please add following information into the description:

 - **Tool:** VS, VS Code for Mac, VS Code for Windows
 - **OS and Version:** Windows 7/8/8.1/10, macOS Sierra/High Sierra